njenko/BItstamp-Assesment/README.md

 .import task2_entities_mapping.csv Entities_Mapping
 ```

-We then run the code in file:
+We then run all the queries in the **Task 2** folder.
+First we have:

 ```sql
  check_imported_data.sql